Man overboard: Reach-turn-reach

-The more traditional maneuver is more time consuming and requires more sailing skill, but is more flexible and less likely to fail as it gives the helmsman more time to make adjustments and corrections to the course and the approach.
+The more traditional maneuver is more time-consuming and requires more sailing skill, but is more flexible and less likely to fail as it gives the helmsman more time to make adjustments and corrections to the course and the approach.
 It is more suitable for the open sea and rougher, windier conditions.

-Immediately after the accident, the boat is put onto a beam reach away from the casualty, with a crewmember maintaining constant visual contact.
+Immediately after the accident, the boat is put onto a beam reach away from the casualty, with a crew member maintaining constant visual contact.
 Once there is room to maneuver, the boat is either tacked or jibed back towards the casualty.
 It is important that the casualty is approached on a close reach, so that wind can be spilled from the sails in order to slow down and stop on station.
 Helmsmen are advised to test this during the approach by spilling wind on the way, and losing ground to leeward to correct the course if necessary, to ensure that this is possible.
 If the casualty is too windward of a close reach during the approach, it may be necessary to gain ground to windward close hauled to ensure that the boat does not stall head-to-wind downwind of the casualty at the end.

 In the end, the boat is luffed to windward close to the casualty, with a view to recovering them amidships.
 This may be upwind of them and close in light winds, so that it drifts down to them for recovery; upwind and a few meters away for a throwing line in moderate winds; or downwind within throwing distance if they are conscious in a heavy blow to prevent dropping heavily upon them.